 Try contacting your doctor and/or hospital, to see if they have specific directions for you.

-Review this list of oncologists who have volunteers to see patients displaced by a hurricane.
+Review this list of oncologists who have volunteered to see patients displaced by a hurricane.

 Contact the National Cancer Institute (NCI) Contact Center at 800-422-6237.
-This center is prepared to assist patients whose cancer care has been interrupted due to this storm.
+This center is prepared to assist patients whose cancer care has been interrupted due to severe storms.

 Contact CancerCare at 800-813-4673 to speak with an oncology social worker.
-CancerCare can help connect you to local and regional resources, to help you address a wide range of needs resulting from Harvey’s devastating impact.
+CancerCare can help connect you to local and regional resources to help you address a wide range of needs resulting from a hurricane’s devastating impact

 4. Be careful using water